triforkamsterdam/BrightcenterSDK-Corona/README.md

 storyboard.gotoScene("BCLoginScene", {effect = "slideUp"})
 ```
 It loads a new scene on the storybaord.
 When a student is picked, `connector.selectedStudent` will contain the id of the student.
 You will need this id to post or retrieve results from the server.
+When the student is picked, the scene will be closed and your apps returns to the scene that called `"BCLoginScene"`

 ### Get the results of a student
 To get the results of a student you can use the following: